 Authentication Tokens

-Authentication tokens are mainly used to authenticate WORKLOAD
+Authentication tokens are primarily used to authenticate WORKLOAD

 Users.
 Authentication tokens can be used by both the client-based mode (i.e. via octelium